-Allan Gardens is located at 160 Gerrard St E and is bordered by Sherbourne, Carlton and Jarvis Sts in the Garden District neighbourhood of Toronto.
+Allan Gardens is located at 160 Gerrard St E and is bordered by Sherbourne St, Carlton St and Jarvis St in the Garden District neighbourhood of Toronto.

 The Allan Family’s Passion for Horticulture

 In 1834, Sir John Colborne founded the Toronto Horticultural Society.
 It was the first in Ontario and was established to introduce and cultivate better varieties of plants, fruits and vegetables.
-Th Honourable George William Allan a noted philanthropist, politician and land developer, donated 5 acres of land from his Moss Park Estate to the Society.
+The Honourable George William Allan, a noted philanthropist, politician and land developer, donated 5 acres of land from his Moss Park Estate to the Society.
 In 1860, the Prince of Wales (later King Edward VII) was on hand to open the Horticultural Gardens.
-The Society leased more land from the government in 1864 and in 1888, the park was given (deeded) to the City.
-In 1901, the park and conservatory was named Allan Gardens.
+The Society leased more land from the government in 1864, and in 1888, the park was given (deeded) to the City.
+In 1901, the park and conservatory were named Allan Gardens.

 The Grand Three-Storey Pavilion

-The iconic Palm House and complex are the focal point of the park but prior to that, there was building called the Pavilion from 1878 to 1902.
+The iconic Palm House and complex are the focal points of the park, but before that, there was a building called the Pavilion from 1878 to 1902.
 It and many splendid plants were destroyed by a fire.
-There was also an ornate fountain coming up the main walk which survived the fire.
+There was also an ornate fountain coming up the main walk, which survived the fire.

 The Palm House Conservatory

 In 1910, the Palm House was opened.
-Designed by Robert McCallum, the Victorian-style conservatory is made from glass, steel, brick and wood and features a 16-sided dome.
-Over the years, greenhouses were added including:
+Designed by architect Robert McCallum, the Victorian-style conservatory is made from glass, steel, brick and wood and features a 16-sided dome.
+Over the years, greenhouses were added, including:

 - Cool Temperate House (built 1924)